Expand your expeditions in the Land of Chult as we explore the legends, lore, and history of the world’s greatest RPG jungle.

 This allows you to sprinkle unique, local words and phrases that are not “Common” but can be deciphered in context.
 An easy example of this is to never refer to goblins as such, but always as “Batiri”, the tribal name.
 Or you can make up your own, such as “she’s a snippy nipper” for a pack animal or dino that tends to bite people.
 Thorass also has its own alphabet which could be seen on signs in port or in old documents.

 As the party ventures out into the jungle, perhaps they might discover older languages possibly based on Phoenician or Demotic sources.
 The book briefly mentions that Omu has its own language, Old Omuan, that is indecipherable without magic, certain skill sets, or discovering a specific tablet (a Rosetta Stone for Omu) hidden within the Forbidden City.
 This language is based upon ancient cuneiform (I prefer Persian).
 Even the Yuan-ti could have their own language and alphabet.
 Yes, they speak Draconic and Abyssal, but their alphabet could be based off something different.
 I particularly like the Hieratic script, since all the letters look like snakes.

 I know this is a ton of extra info (maybe too much) and even I don’t expect to utilize all of it in my campaign.
 But you never know what extra bit of lore may be that something your players really engage with or further enhances the reality of the setting.
 Either way, have fun exploring the wonders of Chult and Game On!

-In just a few weeks, my group will start their own Expedition to Chult.
-Stay tuned for a full campaign diary and, of course, a full Tomb of Annihilation Resource Guide.
+It’s on!
+My group has started their own Expedition to Chult.
+Click here: Tomb of Annihilation, Session 1 to read up on our campaign diary and, eventually, a full Tomb of Annihilation Resources Page.
 Until then, be sure to stock up on healing potions and tej.
 Gallons and gallons of tej.